ropensci/rperseus/README.md

 Description
 -----------

 `rperseus` taps into the API endpoints at the [Perseus Digital Library's](http://www.perseus.tufts.edu/hopper/) CapiTainS environment.
 A wealth of primary texts and translations are available, from Homer to Cicero to Boetheius.
+The base API url is `http://cts.perseids.org/api/cts`.

 Installation
 ------------